CST351/bitmapToArray/README.md

 Only supports RGB565 bmp files,

-The reason for this is because the tft display used in the class this was developed for only supportsRGB565
+This is because the tft display this was developed for only supports RGB565

 This program was developed in visual studios, but should compile using gcc just fine.